neumino/thinky/documentation/api/document.md

 If the model's option `validate` is set to `"oncreate"`, the method `validate` will also be executed every time a new document is created.

+The `validate` method will return a promise if an asynchronous hook is set on `validate`.

 _Example_: Validate a new user.